MatusOllah/Duino-Coin-ESP-OLED/README.md

 # Duino-Coin-ESP-OLED

 **Duino-Coin-ESP-OLED** is an custom ESP-based Duino-Coin miner with SSD1306 OLED support.
 This project utilizes an ESP8266 / ESP32 microcontroller to mine Duino-Coin and displays the mining status on an SSD1306 OLED display.
-It displays the Rig ID, hashrate, difficulty, shares and the connected node.
+By default, it displays the Rig ID, hashrate, difficulty, shares and the connected node, but it can display other info too.

 ## Hardware wiring